bretinator/Unity-Engine-Projects/README.md

 # Save as many as you can before the time is up.
 Use W,A,S,D to move and SPACE to shoot your lasers, don't hit the civilians!

 #Super Hero Game Scripts
-# The Unity Project along with all of the assets are available to look at.
+# All of the code for Super Hero Game